-When dieting, especially on keto, it’s important to inspect the nutritional label for added sugar, carbs, and even serving sizes to be sure ranch is actually keto.
+When dieting, especially on keto, it’s crucial to check the nutritional labels of ranch dressing, such as Hidden Valley, for hidden carbs, added sugar, and serving sizes to ensure it aligns with your keto goals.1

 How Many Carbs Does Ranch Have?